scala-native/scala-native/docs/user/native.rst

 library can avoid the error described above.
 Use the following procedure to implement this feature.

-1. Add a Scala Native deployment descriptor to your library.
+1. Add the following content to your new ``scala-native.properties`` file desdribed above.
 For the purposes of this example assume the library is ``z``.
-The properties file must be named ``scala-native.properties`` and must be put in the base of the ``src/main/resources/scala-native`` directory.

-2. Add the following content to your new ``scala-native.properties`` file.
 Note that if your library has more that one library you can add a comma delimited list of libraries.
 If desired, the comments are not needed.